aureylz/python_courses_airbus/python/03_python-advanced/01_object_oriented/README.md

 - use of the ```@property``` and ```@property.setter``` decorators to introduce C++ getters et setters
 - inheritance, ```abstract classes``` and ```abstract methods```

+---

 > See also [python.org](https://docs.python.org/3/tutorial/classes.html) ```class``` tutorial.

+---

 ## Classes

+---

 > Classes provide a means of bundling data and functionality together.

+---

 A class is a new type of object which can contain:

 - data / properties / attributes (Python variables)
 - functionality / methods (Python functions)

+---

 Once declared, one can then create new instances of this class like with native types.

+---

 ### A simple class

+---

-Let's create the simplest possible class to start coding around airpcrafts, and then add feature to demonstrate object programming concepts:
+Let's create the simplest possible class to start coding around airpcrafts, and then add features to demonstrate object programming concepts:

+---

 ```python
 # Declaration of our new class